junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 **Prevention:**

   ♦ Small children often have hepatitis without any signs of sickness, but they can spread the disease to others.
-It is very important that everyone in the house follow all the guidelines of cleanliness with great care (see pages [page 133](#page-133) to [page 139](#page-139)).
+It is very important that everyone in the house follow all the guidelines of cleanliness with great care (See [page 133](#page-133) to [page 139](#page-139)).

   ♦ The Hepatitis A virus passes from the stool of one person to the mouth of another by way of contaminated water or food.
 To prevent others from getting sick, bury the sick person’s stools.
 The sick person, his family and caregivers must try to stay clean and wash their hands often.